Where do you live? Learn the name of your neighborhood and where it’s located in the city. Click the button to search by address.

 Community building begins with service.
 Block parties, community cookouts, and other neighborhood events form friendships and connections.
 Coordinating community-wide projects that neighbors can participate in together, like holiday decorating or creating community gardens, build a framework for stronger bonds.

 Block Party.
-The Parks & Recreation Department permits block parties.
+The City of Paducah permits block parties.
 The permitting process typically takes 30 days.
-Contact Parks at 270-444-8508 for information on how to get started on a special event permit if you plan to close a public road.
+Contact Customer Experience at 270-444-8800 for special event permit information if you plan to close a public road.

 Community Garden.
 Community gardens on private property do not need permits.
 Work with your neighbors to locate a garden in your neighborhood.
 There is a community garden at the Health Park.
 To coordinate additional garden spaces, contact the Parks & Recreation Department at 270-444-8508.